Guillaume Delacroix: “Increasing R&D and marketing resources to develop sustainable solutions for the many markets we serve“

 2. What is the specificity of your BA and how is this specificity managed in the exceptional Covid-19 situation?

 The Europe Middle East Africa business is characterised by a large diversity of customers, products and operations: we serve 16,000 customers active in 100 industrial applications and; we trade more than 15 minerals through 80 industrial sites across 25 countries.
 This diversity requires sustained information and practice sharing throughout the business.

 During the recent crisis, our customers have demonstrated very different demand patterns depending on the sector they operate in, which we had to anticipate and adapt to.
 Our geographical reach has also allowed us to first establish best practices in the countries initially impacted by Covid-19, which were then rolled out in the rest of the EMEA region as the pandemic progressed.

 The last specificity of our EMEA business is its high degree of interdependency with the rest of the world: we export and import more than 40% of our local sales and therefore have to deal with a long lead-time supply chain which makes accurate mid-term forecasting and agile supply chain management instrumental in our success.

 3. What are the impacts on your operations and markets?

 We are benefiting from our presence in markets that have proven strategic to the society during the crisis and have thus demonstrated significant growth, for example, healthcare, packaging or food and beverages.

-We also serve markets which have been more directly impacted by the social distancing measures, such as automotive, construction and even personal care or chewing-gum.
+We also serve markets that have been more directly impacted by the social distancing measures, such as automotive, construction and even personal care or chewing gum.
 We have thus adapted our production schedule and are constantly revising it to adjust to fluid and varied demand patterns and are adjusting every week to stick to this fluid situation.
 As most of our customers are now restarting, it is apparent that they are carefully scaling this restart to suit the end-market demand and we are therefore doing the same.

 4. What will the consequences of this unprecedented crisis be?